e-sites/Natrium/README.md

 variables    | Dictionary* | Custom variables per environment / configuration (written in Config.swift)
 files		   | Dictionary* | Overwrite a specific file per environment / configuration.
-Relative to path the project directory. appicon		| [App-Icon](#app-icon)  | Place a ribbon on your app-icon
+Relative to path the project directory. appicon		| [App-Icon](#app-icon)  | Place a ribbon on your app-icon target_specific | Dictionary | Target specific values.
+The first key of this dictionary is the target name, the value of that dictionary is the same as the values shown above (`infoplist`, `xcconfig`, `variables`, `files`, `appicon`).
+This way you can make target specific modifications per build.

 * [See the Xcode Build Settings Reference](https://pewpewthespells.com/blog/buildsettings.html)
 * [Checkout the platform specific Property list keys](https://developer.apple.com/library/mac/documentation/General/Reference/InfoPlistKeyReference/Articles/AboutInformationPropertyListFiles.html#//apple_ref/doc/uid/TP40009254-SW1)